kkvaslam/Transformer-Virtual-Lab-Experiment/manual.md

-# Student Instructions – Transformer Efficiency (Part 2)
+# Student Instructions – Transformer Efficiency

 ## Aim
 Study transformer efficiency (η) as a function of resistive load (R).